 III.
 FIELD OF PLAY

-- Lines will be painted, with three pitches demarked on a normal size soccer field.
+- Lines will be painted, with pitches demarked sideways across on a normal size soccer field.

 - Nets will be placed center of the painted back lines.